metio/terraform-provider-k8s/docs/data-sources/acme_cert_manager_io_challenge_v1_manifest.md

 Required:

 - `key` (String) key is the label key that the selector applies to.
-- `operator` (String) operator represents a key's relationship to a set of values.
-Valid operators are In, NotIn, Exists and DoesNotExist.
+- `operator` (String) operator represents a key's relationship to a set of values.Valid operators are In, NotIn, Exists and DoesNotExist.

 Optional:

 - `values` (List of String) values is an array of string values.
-If the operator is In or NotIn, the values array must be non-empty.
-If the operator is Exists or DoesNotExist, the values array must be empty.
-This array is replaced during a strategic merge patch.
+If the operator is In or NotIn,the values array must be non-empty.
+If the operator is Exists or DoesNotExist,the values array must be empty.
+This array is replaced during a strategicmerge patch.